exercism/gleam/exercises/concept/log-parser/.docs/hints.md

 ## General

 - Review regular expression patterns from the introduction.
-Remember, when creating the pattern a string, you must escape some characters.
+Remember, when creating the pattern from a string, you must escape some characters.
 - Check out this website about regular expressions: [Regular-Expressions.info][website-regex-info].
 - Check out this website about regular expressions: [Rex Egg - The world's most tyrannosauical regex tutorial][website-rexegg].
 - Check out this website about regular expressions: [RegexOne - Learn Regular Expressions with simple, interactive exercises][website-regexone].